google/gvisor/content/docs/user_guide/debugging.md

 ## Stack Trace

-`runsc debug --stacks` command allows stack traces to be collected while the sandbox is running which can be useful to troubleshoot hangs or just to learn more about gVisor.
+`runsc debug --stacks` command allows stack traces to be collected while the sandbox is running which can be useful to troubleshoot issues or just to learn more about gVisor.
 It connects to the sandbox process, collects a stack dump, and writes it to the console.